 In Windows, a directory is more properly called a folder, not a directory.

-MS-DOS and Windows command line
+MS-DOS and Windows command line current directory

 In the MS-DOS or Windows command line, the current working directory is displayed as the prompt.
-For example, if the prompt was "C:\Windows\System32>" the "System32" directory is the current directory, "Windows" is the parent directory, and "C:\" is the drive or root directory.
-To list the files in the current directory use the dir command, and if you want to change the current directory, use the cd command.
+For example, if the prompt was "C:\Windows\System32>" the "System32" directory is the current directory, "Windows" is the parent directory, and "C:\" is the drive (root directory).
+To list the files in the current directory, use the dir command, and if you want to change the current directory, use the cd command.